SW-Power-30/SW-Power-30.github.io/README.md

             { question: "Where the earth’s bounty meets eager hands, near a place where animals once took their stands.
 On Sundays, the flavours are rich, the produce is prime—find this spot, and you’ll feast in no time?", answer: "farmer markets" }, { question: "Near towering trees where wildlife roams, A hidden gem feels just like home.
 With a European touch and a scent so sweet,Find this spot for the perfect treat!", answer: "euro patisserie" }, { question: "Nestled where the grapevines grow, A cottage waits with a golden glow.
 In Lovedale’s heart, both quaint and great, Find the wines—don’t be late!", answer: "emmas cottage" }
+            { question: "Near bubbles that sparkle, yet not in a glass, A sweet little haven, too tempting to pass.
+Find this stop near famous white wine.", answer: "hunter valley chocolate company" }
+            { question: "Where flavors are bold and aromas are grand, You'll find creamy delights in a well-known land.
+On a road that's 'not fixed' yet leads the right way", answer: "smelly cheese shop" }
+            { question: "Not far from shops and cellar doors, A place for play and open floors.
+Pack your basket, take a seat, if you can find your spot?", answer: "hunter valley gardens" }
         ];

         let currentQuestionIndex = 0;